The Spayed Club Veterinary Clinic has been able to help many animals through bequests made by generous, compassionate animal lovers.

 What is the role of an executor?
 The executor is a person or institution named by you in your will that is responsible for collecting the assets of your estate, paying your creditors, managing your property and distributing the property to the persons and charitable institutions named in your will.
 The executor could also oversee selection of someone to care for your pets.
 When an executor or trustee is charged with distributing large sums of money on behalf of animals, he or she should have a fundamental understanding of animal rights and welfare.
 It is a good idea to verify that the person you name as executor is willing to serve in that role.

 How to benefit animals through your will.
-Bequests may be made to The Spayed Club to support its ongoing operations to solve pet overpopulation.
+Bequests may be made to The Spayed Club Veterinary Clinic to support its ongoing operations to solve pet overpopulation.
 You can specify use of your bequest "for cats," “for dogs," or leave it up to The Spayed Club.
-A bequest to The Spayed Club may be made in honor of another person or in memory of a much-loved animal.
+A bequest to The Spayed Club Veterinary Clinic may be made in honor of another person or in memory of a much-loved animal.

 You may choose to restrict your bequest to a specific purpose.
-You may choose to designate a specific dollar amount or specific property for The Spayed Club.
+You may choose to designate a specific dollar amount or specific property for The Spayed Club Veterinary Clinic.
 Your attorney will discuss the possibilities available in order to help you achieve your objectives.

-Sample wording for a bequest to The Spayed Club.
-"I give and bequeath [all the residue of my property, real and personal, wherever located] or [the sum of $___] to The Spayed Club, a Pennsylvania nonprofit corporation with an address in Oaks, Pennsylvania, to be used for the general purposes of The Spayed Club."
+Sample wording for a bequest to The Spayed Club Veterinary Clinic, "I give and bequeath [all the residue of my property, real and personal, wherever located] or [the sum of $___] to The Spayed Club Veterinary Clinic, a Pennsylvania nonprofit corporation with an address in Broomall, Pennsylvania, to be used for the general purposes of The Spayed Club Veterinary Clinic."

 Other Ways to Give